 Jenny is standing and leaning against a metal table with an espresso machine on it.
 In front of them is a wood table with different baked items on it.
 There is also a Macmillan branded money bucket.
 The person appears to be in a café.

-Once you have signed up, it's time to tell your colleagues, customers and clients about your Coffee Morning.
+Once you have signed up, it's time to tell people about your Coffee Morning.

-You can use our downloadable invites and posters, available in the resources section.
-And set up a calendar invite so everyone knows when your Coffee Morning is happening.
+Set up a calendar invite so everyone knows when your event is happening.

 Decorate your workplace

-When you sign up to host a Coffee Morning, we'll send you a free Coffee Morning kit which has everything you need to hold a Coffee Morning.
+When you sign up to host a Coffee Morning, we'll send you a free Coffee Morning kit which has everything you need.

 If you have hosted before, you may already have a tablecloth, bunting and other items, so a lite kit with fewer materials and no plastic may suit you.